Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Vacant homes should be priced strategically.

-If a vacant home is overpriced, it may sit longer and become harder to reposition.
+If a vacant home is overpriced, it may sit on the market longer and become more difficult to reposition.
 Buyers may begin to wonder why the property has not sold.

 A pricing strategy should consider: